kabutor/liveusb/README.md

 ## Versions
-v2 - Changed to default Ubuntu
+v3 - Using the shim of each distribution v2 - Changed to default Ubuntu

 v1 - Initial version, tested, but probably some bugs here and there (20221230)